Code of Practice for the Private Keeping of Cats

 Trapping, utilising a pressure plate cage trap, is the recommended method of trapping cats as it is an effective and humane method to catch and remove cats, particularly for those that are wild and not able to be handled.

-Trapped cats need to be promptly handed to an authorised officer of the local council or their contracted pound/ shelter facility.
+Trapped cats need to be promptly handed to an authorised officer of the local council or their contracted pound or shelter facility.
 Trap type cages are unsuitable for housing cats for long periods and ideally for no more than a few hours.
 Cats in cages for longer than a couple of hours must be provided with water.
-Ideally cover cages holding cats with a permeable cloth or cover e.g. sheet or blanket as this minimises stress.
+Ideally cover cages holding cats with a permeable cloth or cover such as a sheet or blanket, as this minimises stress.

-Trapping of cats can be done to catch wild unowned cats or when a cat is on private property without the owner's permission, but must be carried out in accordance with legislative requirements and the Information Note for the humane trapping of cats.
+Trapping of cats can be done to catch wild unowned cats or when a cat is on private property without the owner's permission, but must be carried out in accordance with legislative requirements and the humane trapping of cats.

-Feeding wild/feral cats must not be practised as it promotes their reproduction and increases the risk of wildlife predation, and injury of pet cats due to fighting.
+Feeding wild or feral cats must not be practised as it promotes their reproduction and increases the risk of wildlife predation, and injury of pet cats due to fighting.

 - Euthanasia must be humane.